usnistgov/ACMVPDocs/_sources/te/index.rst

    | **Total number of TEs affected by the supplemental filter properties**                                                                                                                                                                                                                                                                                                                                                                                    | **192**                    |
    +------------------------------------------------------------------------+---------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+----------------------------+

-Note: The total number of the TEs affected by the supplemental filter properties is not the sum of the numbers in the column of "Number of Affected TEs" (i.e., 218) because some TEs are affected by multiple filter properties and so appear multiple times in Table 5: TEs Affected by the Supplemental Filtering Properties.
+Note: The total number of the TEs affected by the supplemental filter properties is not the sum of the numbers in the column of "Number of Affected TEs" (i.e., 218) because some TEs are affected by multiple filter properties and so appear multiple times in Table 6.

 Removing ASes not separately tested
 -------------------------------------